FUenal/deep-learning-cybersecurity-ids/README.md

 |                | Infiltration     |    92,403 | 660       |
 | 03-02-2018.csv | Benign           |   758,334 | 4050      |
 |                | BotAttack        |   286,191 | 0         |

+**Table 2: Total number of traffic data samples for each type among all the datasets**

 | Traffic Type     | # Samples |
 | ---------------- | --------: |